BEX-Express/BEX-API/source/index.html.md

 >Please note that all fields must be URL encoded if special characters are used

->* All URL-based field values must be URL encoded if special characters are used*

 <aside class="notice">
->* All URL-based field values must be URL encoded if special characters are used*
+> All URL-based field values must be URL encoded if special characters are used
 </aside